• Summary

 SPONSOR: Colton

-TITLE OF BILL: An act to amend the environmental conservation law, in relation to requiring certain manufacturers to sell and distribute plastic beverage containers with tethered plastic beverage caps PURPOSE: This bill would require beverage manufacturers to tether or otherwise affix plastic caps to their plastic containers in order to be sold and distributed in New York.
-SUMMARY OF PROVISIONS: Section 1 - Amends article 27 of the environmental conservation law by adding a new title 10-A, which would: add certain definitions; require beverage manufacturers to tether or otherwise affix plastic caps to plastic containers for beverages sold or distributed in NYS; ensure manufacturer compliance; set timelines for implementation by manufactur- ers; and allow for enforcement, penalties, and the promulgation of rules and regulations.
-Section 2 - Sets the effective date.
+TITLE OF BILL: An act to amend the environmental conservation law, in relation to requiring certain manufacturers to sell and distribute plastic beverage containers with tethered plastic beverage caps PURPOSE OR GENERAL IDEA OF BILL: This bill would require beverage manufacturers to tether or otherwise affix plastic caps to their plastic containers to be sold and distrib- uted in New York.
+SUMMARY OF PROVISIONS: Section 1 of the bill would: *require manufacturers of plastic beverage containers with gross annual sale revenues of $10 million or more to tether the plastic beverage cap in a manner that prevents the cap from being separated when the contain- er is opened or include an opening from which the beverage can be consumed while the cap remains screwed to the container by January 1, 2030; *require manufacturers with gross annual beverage sale revenues of $1 million or more to meet such requirements by January 1, 2033; *require manufacturers to provide to the Department of Environmental Conservation (DEC) any information necessary to determine the manufac- turer's compliance with such provisions; and *provide that any manufacturer who is found to have violated such provisions be subject to a civil penalty of $1,000 per violation per day.
+Section 2 of the bill provides the effective date.
 JUSTIFICATION: Plastic bottle caps are among the largest group of littered items in the world.
 They rank in the top ten most found items on the beach and are in the top five most harmful ocean trash items to animals, including marine mammals, sea turtles, and seabirds.
 Oftentimes mistaken for food, these animals ingest the plastic caps and may experience choking, digestive blocks, and even death.
 The plastic also releases toxic chemicals when consumed that can damage animals' vital organs, reproductive health, and immune systems.
 Plastic bottle caps have become more than just a simple nuisance; they are a plague to our global ecosystem at large.
 This bill would require plastic beverage containers to have plastic caps tethered or attached, ensuring both components are ultimately disposed of together.
-This small change would reduce litter, increase recycling, and create a cleaner, safer environment for both people and wildlife.
-To allow for a smooth transition, manufacturers would be provided ample time to comply with this mandate, with larger manufacturers given three years and smaller manufacturers given six years for implementation.
+This small change would reduce litter, increase recycling, and create a cleaner, safer environment for both people and wildlife..
+To allow for a smooth transition, manufacturers would be provided ample time to comply with this mandate, with larger manufacturers given four years and smaller manufacturers given seven years for implementation.
 Manufacturers have already made the switch to tethered caps in the Euro- pean Union, which mandated plastic bottle caps be tethered to plastic bottles in 2024.
 New York can lead this effort in the United States and take a meaningful step toward reducing plastic pollution and keeping our beaches, parks, streets, sidewalks, and communities clean.
-FISCAL IMPACT ON THE STATE: To be determined.
-LEGISLATIVE HISTORY: New bill.
+PRIOR LEGISLATIVE HISTORY: This is a new bill.
+FISCAL IMPLICATIONS: To be determined.
 EFFECTIVE DATE: This act shall take effect immediately.
-However, the requirements of this title shall apply to a manufacturer with gross annual revenues of ten million dollars or more three years after the effective date of this title and shall further apply to a manufacturer with gross annual reven- ues of less than ten million dollars six years after the effective date of this title.

 Go to top